erincatto/box2c/docs/overview.md

 ### constraint
 A constraint is a physical connection that removes degrees of freedom from bodies.
 A 2D body has 3 degrees of freedom (two translation coordinates and one rotation coordinate).
-If we take a body and pin it to the wall (like a pendulum) we have constrained the body to the wall.
+If I take a body and pin it to the wall (like a pendulum) I have constrained the body to the wall.
 At this point the body can only rotate about the pin, so the constraint has removed 2 degrees of freedom.